dickflussig/docker-radicale/README.md

 ### Storage ###

-Collection data is stored in `storage` folder and made accessible to the locale system via bind mount.
+Collection data is stored in the `storage` folder and made accessible to the locale system via bind mount.

 ```yaml